-Veganism is a lifestyle choice that involves, not only diet, but politics and ethics as well.
+Veganism is a lifestyle choice that involves, not only diet but politics and ethics as well.
 Vegans eliminate all animal products from every area of their lives.
-They do not wear leather, fur, wool or silk.
+They do not wear leather, fur, wool, or silk.
 And, they do not use products from insects, such as honey or beeswax.
 Animal tested products, such as toiletries and make-up, are not part of a vegan lifestyle.

 Lifestyle & Food

 “Plant-based” foods can be considered vegan because they contain no animal products, but not all vegan foods can be considered plant-based or healthy.
-For example, french fries, Oreos, potato chips, many fake meats, and soda are “vegan,” but they are not considered to be “plant-based.”
+For example, french fries, Oreos, potato chips, many fake meat products, and soda are “vegan,” but they are not considered to be “plant-based.”
 Why?
 Because they are refined food products and usually not healthy at all.

 A “plant-based” diet can be vegan(adjective) by definition, but someone who follows a plant-based diet is not necessarily a Vegan(noun).
 While they may choose to consume only plant-based foods, they might still wear and use products derived from animals.